-There is no such bar has been put under this act to refrain the court from taking into consideration of such acts in passing order under domestic violence Act.
+There is no such bar has been put under this act to refrain the court from taking into consideration of such acts in passing an order under the domestic violence Act.
 In Saraswathy v.
 Babu, (2014) 3 SCC 712; the supreme court has held that

-We are of the view that the act of the respondent husband squarely comes within the ambit of Section 3 of the DVA, 2005, which defines “domestic violence” in wide terms.
+We are of the view that the act of the respondent-husband squarely comes within the ambit of Section 3 of the DVA, 2005, which defines “domestic violence” in wide terms.
 The High Court made an apparent error in holding that the conduct of the parties prior to the coming into force of the DVA, 2005 cannot be taken into consideration while passing an order.

 It is a historical reality that the women in our society have been subjected to discrimination, misbehaviour and ill-treatment, not only outside but, also inside their house, the main causes for their plight being (i) illiteracy (ii) economic dependence on men and (iii) insensitivity to their rights and their dignity.

 Even a working woman, whether she be a construction worker who works side by side with her husband or a well-educated and a suitably employed professional is not always accorded the dignity and respect, which ought to be given to her on the home front.

-The legislature has from time to time been making efforts to impart justice and fair play to the women by means of various statutory enactments and Protection of Women from Domestic Violence Act, 2005, is a landmark initiative taken by the Parliament to confer certain important benefits including right of residence on a woman and to penalize those, who fail to provide those benefits to the women despite judicial mandate in the form of order passed by a Court under the provisions of the Act.
+The legislature has from time to time been making efforts to impart justice and fair play to the women by means of various statutory enactments and Protection of Women from Domestic Violence Act, 2005, is a landmark initiative taken by the Parliament to confer certain important benefits including the right of residence on a woman and to penalize those, who fail to provide those benefits to the women despite a judicial mandate in the form of the order passed by a Court under the provisions of the Act.

 This Act does not punish for the offence committed under this Act except for the breach of an order of the court.
 It is a civil remedy provided by the criminal court.
-Therefore an act of domestic violence however, committed before the coming of this Act shall be taken into consideration by the court and pass appropriate order under this act for protection of woman from domestic violence.
-Hence, you can file case under this Act irrespective of the fact that act of domestic violence has committed before 2005.
+Therefore an act of domestic violence however, committed before the coming of this Act shall be taken into consideration by the court and pass appropriate order under this act for the protection of woman from domestic violence.
+Hence, you can file a case under this Act irrespective of the fact that act of domestic violence has committed before 2005.